Package Leaflet: Information for the User

 Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Dabonal, as there may be a sudden drop in blood pressure associated with anesthesia.

-Taking Dabonal with other medications:
+Taking Dabonal with other medicines:

-Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are using or have recently used any other medicines, including those obtained without a prescription.

-It is especially important to inform your doctor if you are taking or have recently taken any of the following medications:
+It is especially important that you inform your doctor if you are taking or have recently taken any of the following medicines:

 Taking Dabonal with food, drinks, and alcohol:

-Foods do not affect the absorption of Dabonal.
+Food does not affect the absorption of Dabonal.

-Alcohol potentiates the hypotensive effect (reduction of blood pressure) of enalapril, so inform your doctor if you are taking beverages that contain alcohol while taking this medication.
+Alcohol enhances the blood pressure-lowering effect of enalapril, so inform your doctor if you are consuming alcoholic beverages while taking this medication.

-Pregnancy and breastfeeding:
+Pregnancy and breastfeeding

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machinery:
+Driving and using machines:

-Individual responses to medication can vary.
+Individual responses to the medication may vary.

 Since Dabonal can cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medication.

-Dabonal contains lactose and sodium:
+Dabonal contains lactose and sodium

 This medication contains lactose.
-If your doctor has told you that you have intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medication.

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially “sodium-free”.
+This medication contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

 Remember to take your medication.